 We spend our days enjoying the outdoors, but a member of our staff will always be near the phone to answer your call or return messages promptly.
 If you leave a message, please include details of why you are calling and how best to contact you.

-Regular camp hours are from 8:30 a.m. to 4:30 p.m.
-We encourage campers to arrive 10 minutes early.
+Regular camp hours are from 8:30 a.m. to 4:30 p.m*.
 We start and end our day at flag where we sing songs, perform skits and make announcements.
 Missing these announcements can affect your child’s camp day, so please make sure your child is present.

 Your child will meet his/her counselor and the other campers in his/her group.
 There will be a lot of excitement!
 During morning drop-off, please do not block the circle, and try to pull ahead as far as possible.
 Staff will be directing traffic, so please help with congestion by staying in your vehicle and allowing our staff to greet you and your child at the car.
 Please drive cautiously and remain alert.

-Campers arriving before 8:10 a.m. will need to sign in with the supervising extended day counselor.
-Campers arriving after 8:10 a.m. will be greeted by camp staff.
-They will help them locate their group counselor.
+Campers arriving before 8:20 a.m. will be considered a part of our extended day program, are asked to check in with our extended day staff and will be charged for “drop in” care.
+Campers arriving after 8:20 a.m. will be greeted by camp staff who will help them locate their group counselor.
 Please do not park or block the flow of traffic, and do your best to keep the drop-off process moving.

 To ensure full participation and safety of the campers, please make sure your child is wearing proper shoes.
 Appropriate shoes are tennis shoes or sandals with straps.
+Closed toe shoes are required to participate on low ropes course.
 Do not send your child to camp with flip flops as his/her only option.